Beijia-Yuan/qBOLD_modeling/README.md

 #### getRange(listOf3DCoord, indexMap)

-This function takes a list of 3D indices and converts them to 1D indices.
+This function takes a list of 3D indices and converts them to 1D row indices for the dataframe.
 This is used to perform a calculation on a specific set of voxels.

 ##### Input: